guisehn/spmin/README.md

 SPMin will create a minified version for the files whose names end with `.spm.js` or `.spm.css` in the Style Library.
 This means that you can apply this solution into your project without any impact to existing assets.

-For each of these files, it will create a minified correspondent one in the `spmin` folder with the minified code.
+For each of these files, it will create a correspondent one in the `spmin` folder with the minified code.
 Operations such as editing, checking-out/checking-in and deleting are synchronized for the minified files.

 ### Including assets in your page